Mark-O-S/trade-boost/README.md

 ### Common Features

-There are **2 common structures** which is presented throughout the whole website and the first is the navigation bar which is at the top of the page, this has the option to click and take the user to other pages of the website.
+There are **3 common structures** which is presented throughout the whole website.

+**The first is the Navigation Bar** which is at the top of the page, this has the option to click and take the user to other pages of the website.

-Both the Nav and Footer section has the ability to change color and light up when hovered over.
+Both the **Nav and Footer section** has the ability to change color and light up when hovered over.

 Only the Nav bar changes color when you are on a certain page.
 For example, if you are in the home page, the **Home** section changes to a different color.
 This allows the user to have an idea and know that they are in the home page.

 ###### Navigation Bar for Big screen sizes 950px and above